yasirbhutta/yasirbhutta.github.io/computer-basics/learn-computer.md

 32. Microsoft 365 Mobile App (Word, Excel, PowerPoint)
 33. Google Docs, Google Sheets and Google Slides

-## Software and ApplicationsInstalling Software: Download and install programs from the internet
+## Software and Applications Installing Software: Download and install programs from the internet
 34. Uninstalling Software: Remove unwanted programs from your computer.
 35. Updating Software: Keep your software up-to-date with the latest versions.
 36. Using Antivirus Software: Protect your computer from viruses and malware.